 Dr. Agrawal's research interests cover several areas of optics including nonlinear photonics, fiber optics, lasers, quantum optics, silicon photonics, and optical communications.
 He has authored eight books several of which are used worldwide for teaching and graduate education.
 His book on Fiber-Optic Communication Systems (Wiley, 4th ed.
 2010) is a standard graduate textbook in many universities worldwide for training telecommunication engineers.
-His book on Nonlinear Fiber Optics (Academic, 5th ed.
-2013) has helped in training a whole generation of scientists and appears among the 10 top cited books in Physics at Google Scholar and has helped in training a whole generation of scientists.
-He has published more than 450 research papers in the internationally reputed scientific journals.
+His book on Nonlinear Fiber Optics was first published in 1989.
+It has helped in training a whole generation of scientists and appears among the 10 top cited books in Physics at Google.
+The sixth edition of this book was published in September 2919.
+Agrawal has also published more than 450 research papers in many internationally reputed scientific journals.